 Department of Educational Psychology

 - Ph.D. in Human Development (Specialization in Educational Psychology), 2017

 - B.A. in Philosophy-Neuroscience-Psychology and Educational Studies, 2011

 Washington University in St. Louis

 Understanding what drives students to learn is critical for helping them reach their academic potential.
-My research lies at the intersection of educational, developmental, and social psychology and explores how to understand and improve students' motivation during middle school, high school, and college.
-I focus in particular on math and science learning.
+My research lies at the intersection of educational, developmental, and social psychology and explores how to understand and improve students’ motivation during middle school, high school, and college.
+I focus in particular on math and science learning and career trajectories.

 I have two primary lines of research.
-One examines how students' motivation (their beliefs, values, goals, and energy directed towards or away from learning) affects their learning behavior, engagement, and academic achievement.
+One examines how students’ motivation (their beliefs, values, goals, and energy directed towards or away from learning) affects their learning behavior, engagement, academic achievement, and career decision-making.
 The other examines how to develop and test interventions that promote motivation in order to help students learn more effectively.